particle-iot/docs/src/content/tutorials/asset-tracking/setup.md

 ![Create Product](/assets/images/tracker/create-product.png)

 You will probably also want to opt into the storage of geolocation data.
-In the **Setting** (gear) icon, check the box to enable it.
+In the **Settings** (gear) icon, check the box to enable it.
 The privacy policy can be found [here](https://www.particle.io/legal/privacy/).

 ![Enable Storage](/assets/images/tracker/privacy-storage.png)